slremy/aiforpublichealth.github.io/mentorship.md

 Deadline for applying to be a mentor/mentee: January 24th.
 The mentees will be paired-up with a mentor on January 25th and 26th.

-Application form for mentees: https://forms.gle/hBw8wfwNMJCXp1Yn8
+Application form for mentees: <a href=https://forms.gle/hBw8wfwNMJCXp1Yn8> https://forms.gle/hBw8wfwNMJCXp1Yn8 </a>

-Application form for mentors: https://forms.gle/zH3AuATT5R36eSLn9
+Application form for mentors: <a href=https://forms.gle/hBw8wfwNMJCXp1Yn8> https://forms.gle/zH3AuATT5R36eSLn9 </a>

 ## Expectations